ankitkv/NUI/README.md

 Thus the user can move and touch window controls in 3D space.
 The 3D display is implemented via the compiz compositor, and the input is implemented via OpenNI and OpenCV.

+This project was initially created as a final year project for my computer engineering bachelor's degree.

 #### I. Hardware requirements